Fiversity-1/StyleSwapAPI/README.md

 code in there

 #### Running
 Warning This repository is not "batteries included".
 It does NOT include instructions to run a full Style Swap server, and we will not provide them.
 Please do not ask for help on this; you will be turned away.
-There are various sercutiry related environment variables in use that are obviously not supplied here and as such this will not work by just running the code.
+There are various security related environment variables in use that are obviously not supplied here and as such this will not work by just running the code.